APPENDIX - Fringe Spacing Geometry Module

 • WTC 3 (Marriott): bisection strip running roughly along the E-W building axis — consistent with a node line passing through the building in the same direction.

-• WTC 6: cylindrical excavation — no preferred orientation (consistent with any fringe direction).
+• WTC 6: scalloped vertical void / aperture complex — no preferred orientation at the feature-scale level (consistent with any fringe direction).

 What this depends on